Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: Type Tnw Cluster Algebras

 Now consider $m > 1$.
 Let $r_i = \gamma^2\tau_i\gamma^{-w_i} $ be the reddening element for the $i$th tail subquiver.
 Rewrite $r$ as follows

 We can see that this element is reddening by noting that $r_i\gamma^{-2}$ has the effect of reddening the nodes on the tail $i$, while keeping the middle two nodes green.
+Moreover no additional frozen arrows are connected to any other tail.
 Thus for each $i$, the element $r_i$ always gets applied to an all green subquiver.
-Therefore, the effect of the product of elements of the right hand side of equation \ref{eq:r_factor} is to make all of the nodes other than the middle two red.
-Then, tacking on $\gamma^2$ makes all the nodes red.
-This element returns us to an isomorphic quiver with out permuting any of the frozen nodes, and is thus the reddening element.
+Therefore, the effect of the product of elements of the right hand side of \Cref{eq:r_factor} is to make all of the nodes other than the middle two red.
+Finally applying $\gamma^2$ makes all the nodes red.
+This element returns us to an isomorphic quiver without permuting any of the frozen nodes, and is thus the reddening element.

 \end{proof}